-However, these variations in size are not usually apparent, even to a sexual partner.
+Vaginal depth and appearance can vary widely.
+However, these variations in size are not usually apparent to a person with a vagina or a sexual partner.

+The vagina is the canal to the cervix, which separates the uterus and the vagina.
 Several types of tissue line the inside of the vagina, including the mucosa.
-The mucosa is made up of specialized cells that secrete a lubricating fluid, which helps the vaginal walls to stretch.
+The mucosa comprises specialized cells that secrete a lubricating fluid, which helps the vaginal walls stretch.

 During arousal, more blood flows to the vagina.
-This causes the vagina to elongate and the cervix, or tip of the uterus, to lift up slightly, allowing more of a penis, finger, or sex toy to fit in the vagina.
+This causes the vagina to elongate and the cervix, or tip of the uterus, to lift slightly, allowing more of a penis, finger, or sex toy to fit in the vagina.